 Keep in mind, however, that each renter––and each rented home––is different.
 Your mileage will vary when it comes to the price of your individual quote, which is why comparison shopping is so important.

-If you like using the phone, most insurance companies offer quote hotlines you can call to recieve a free quote.
+If you like using the phone, most insurance companies offer quote hotlines you can call to receive a free quote.
 The quickest and easiest way, though, is often over the web.
 Quote comparison sites like Insurify can deliver you dozens of personalized quotes in just minutes and for free, on your own time and hours.
 And Insurify still connects customers to real agents they can speak to or chat with for questions or clarifications if they choose.

 If you’re comparing quotes online, be wary of lead-generation sites.
 These sites promise a fair, objective insurance comparison experience, but instead sell your personal data to advertisers and internet fraudsters.